-The device is designed to operate from an input voltage supply range from 4.5 V to 42 V. This input supply must remain within this range.
-If the input supply is located more than a few inches from the TPS54540-Q1 converter, additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
-An electrolytic capacitor with a value of $100~\mu F$ is a typical choice.
+The device is designed to operate from an input voltage supply range between 4.5 V and 42 V. This input supply must be well regulated.
+If the input supply is located more than a few inches from the TPS54340B converter additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
+A $100-\mu F$ electrolytic capacitor is a typical choice